christi10/cycleJSExamples/README.md

-~_ Implemented simple examples like counter,checkbox and fetching data from an API in CYCLE.JS .
+A) Implemented simple examples like counter,checkbox and fetching data from an API in CYCLE.JS .
-~_

 1. cd to /Folder you clone the project and
 2. Run npm start